usethesource/rascal-website/courses/Rascal/Declarations/SyntaxDefinition/Disambiguation/Follow/Follow.md

 #### Benefits

-* Longest and first match or not implicit heuristics but declarative filters
+* Longest and first match are not implicit heuristics but declarative disambiguation filters

 #### Pitfalls